michaelfsb/mestrado/README.md

 conda activate mestrado
 ```

-Then you can execute each file or can run the flow command to run all:
+Then you can run each file or the flow command to run all of them.

 ```
 ls *.py|xargs -n 1 -P 1 python3